umn-impish/umn-detector-code/docs/exact-usage.md

 - enable the SSH server
 - enable the i2c interface

-## 3. set a static IP address for the Pi using nmtui
+## 3. Set a static IP address for the Pi using nmtui
 - run `sudo nmtui`
 - hit `Edit a connection`
 - Wired connection 1